 In the MECP review comments of the 2013 annual report, the MECP acknowledged that sampling the SWM pond when it is not flowing does not provide useful information.
 AECOM advised field staff to continue to monitor surface water levels monthly to note conditions but only collect samples during discharging conditions.
-City staff continued to collect the monthly samples at TP1 (out) during 2018 though no discharge occurred during seven of the sampling events.
+City staff continued to collect the monthly samples at TP1 (out) during 2019 though no discharge occurred during six of the eight sampling events.

-As now required under the currently amended ECA, surface water samples are to be collected under rain event of greater than 15 mm three times per year, for TSS, of which two must be between May and September.
-Rain event sampling at TP1 (out) was conducted in July, two August and September 2018.
+As now required under the current amended ECA, surface water samples are to be collected under rain event of greater than 15 mm three times per year, for TSS, of which two must be between May and September.
+Rain event sampling at TP1 (out) was conducted in May, June and July 2019.
 Full samples including TSS where collected during all sampling events.

 The existing on-site surface water pond ("East Pond" on Figure 1) is also included in the monitoring program.
 Water quality from the East Pond is considered representative of background surface water quality as it does not receive any inputs from the facilities.
 It was recommended in the 2011 annual monitoring report that the monitoring frequency of the East Pond be increased to monthly to coincide with those occasions when samples are collected from the on-site SWM ponds.
 If no samples are collected from the any of the SWM pond locations, no sample from the East Pond for that month is required.
-East Pond surface water samples (designated EPTS-01) were collected from January to December and twice in August (13 events).
-The 2018 surface water results for the leachate indicator parameters are tabulated below, and the testing results are presented in Appendix C.
+East Pond surface water samples (designated EPTS-01) were collected from April to November.
+The 2019 surface water results for the leachate indicator parameters are tabulated below, and the testing results are presented in Appendix C.

 Surface water results were compared to Provincial Water Quality Objectives (PWQO), background surface water quality (EPTS-01) and background overburden water quality.
-At EPTS-01, the PWQO for zinc was exceeded during all 13 monitoring events in 2018.
+At EPTS-01, the PWQO for zinc was exceeded during all eight monitoring events in 2019.
 Zinc has consistently exceeded PWQO in the past at this location.
-The February 2018 iron concentration of 0.53 mg/L exceeded the 0.3 mg/L PWQO.
-January and February phenols and February, June and November total phosphorus concentrations also exceeded PWQO in 2018.
-Iron, phenols and total phosphorus have only exceeded PWQO one to two occasions in the past for each of these parameters.
-There were no other exceedances of PWQO at EPTS 01 in 2018.
-All the 2018 chloride concentrations were lower than historic ranges for this location.
-All 2018 alkalinity concentrations and the February potassium concentration were higher than the historic range for this location.
-The other 2018 indicator parameter concentrations are within the range of background surface water concentrations at EPTS-01.
+July phenols concentration also exceeded PWQO in 2019.
+Phenols have only exceeded PWQO on four occasions in the past since 2004.
+There were no other exceedances of PWQO at EPTS 01 in 2019.
+2019 chloride concentrations remained low, similar to 2018 historic low concentrations for this location.
+All other parameter concentrations (including indicator parameters) were within the range of background surface water concentrations at EPTS-01.